Nissan Leaf years to avoid — most common problems

 Nissan was one of the first car manufacturers to leap into the world of hybrid vehicles, and their compact hatchback Nissan Leaf was one of the models that started it all.
-It made a great city driving option with enough interior space to fit four passengers and a decent battery range.

 Still, there are some Nissan Leaf years to avoid and our team wanted to give you a heads-up on these through this guide.

-We’ll go over the main years you should avoid, and common problems of the model in general, and recommend you some of the best Nissan Leaf model years.
+We’ll go over the main years you should avoid based on NHTSA submissions and common problems of the model in general, as well as recommend some of the best Nissan Leaf model years.

 Why you can trust REREV’s advice on which car model years to avoid: Our car experts look at official data, ask real drivers what they think, and talk to experienced mechanics to make sure our list is useful.
 This reliable info can make buying a car easier for you.
 Want to know how we do it?
 Find out more about our research methodology.